Convert Integer to String in PHP

-In PHP, working with different data types is a regular part of programming.
-One common task is converting an integer to a string.
+In PHP, converting an integer to a string is often required when you are working with different types of data like numbers and strings, and you want to convert the data between the types.
 This tutorial walks you through various ways to perform this conversion — from simple to advanced — so that you're not just memorizing methods, but truly understanding how and why they work.

 Before diving into methods, let’s understand the why.
 You may want to convert an integer to a string in PHP when: